gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 # 10. <a name="10"></a>Conclusion

-**The last version of the contracts has no detected security issues.**
+**The last version of the contracts has no raised security issues.**

 The source code follow audited contracts rules from OpenZeppelin. `SafeMath` is always used throughout calculations to avoid maths issues (overflow, zero division, etc.).
 Partial respect of inheritance but no threat raised.